 Any difference beyond that point is almost certain to cause symptoms – either in the foot, leg or lower back.

 Leg length difference can be difficult to assess clinically, especially if the difference is small or there is some degree of obesity present.
-In these situations, a CT scout scan (scanogram) (see above) is performed to provide the most accurate measurements of the tibia and femur bones.
+In the first instance, your podiatrist will attempt to measure your legs clinically using a tape measure, but this can often be inaccurate, and sometimes misleading.
+In some situations, a CT scout scan (scanogram) (see above) is performed to provide the most accurate measurements of the tibia and femur bones.
 However, this is a non weight-bearing assessment, and does not fully take into account any other functional changes or compensations that occur once the legs are loaded, or rotational issues around the pelvis or lower back.

 Leg length difference is particularly common after a hip or knee replacement, especially if the procedure was done as a revision for a previous replacement.
 Considerable bone loss can occur during the fitting of the artificial joint, leading to obvious changes post-operatively.